-Businesses across the U.S. have been thrown for a loop with the recent Corona virus Outbreak.
+Businesses across the U.S. have been thrown for a loop by the recent Coronavirus Outbreak.
 When it all first began, we had no idea what challenges companies would face.
 However, as fast as things have changed, new resources have been put into place just as quickly.

 1. Stay current with new acts, policies, and resources

 Right now, business owners need to become educated about the resources and policies that are in place for COVID-19.
-Here are a few that you should get more information about:
+Here are a few that you should get more information for businesses and employers: